lambdaclass/concrete/paper/evidence-carrying.typ

     [Backend correctness], [Trusted], [Core→SSA→LLVM→binary not verified],
     [Machine constant-time], [Assumed], [`assumptions.toml`; source shape only], ),
   caption: [Claims versus evidence.
-The paper's main discipline is that every claim is classified before it is advertised.], )
+Every claim in the paper is classified before it is stated.], )

 #figure(